Thru-hike a continent.

 Status / Goals

 The Trans-European Alpine Route (TEAR) is not an official hiking trail.
 It has no recognition, no governing body, no signs or blazes.
 It’s just an idea – a possible framework to cross Europe through the mountains by using existing trails and infrastructure.
-While there are other proposed routes which cross Europe (E3, E4, etc), unfortunately no path attempted to pass exclusively through the high mountains.
+While there are other proposed routes which cross Europe (E3, E4, etc), unfortunately no existing path attempted to pass exclusively through the high mountains.

 I’ve created a route which tries to balance the many considerations of long distance hiking – scenery, tread, navigation, resupply, etc., while spanning the breadth of a continent.
 The overall length of the route was an important limiting factor, as there are obviously many beautiful places along the way which are not explored in order to preserve the possibility of a full hike within the fair weather window.